ClusterHQ/powerstrip/README.rst

 * A public list of all known Powerstrip hooks (GitHub links + Docker Hub names).
 * Version the webhooks and the configuration.
 * Publish standard testing framework for adapters.
+* Expose headers as well as (instead of) just content-type.
+For both pre and post-hooks.

 License
 =======